great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

 Steps
 -----

 #.
-Choose a Parent Class to Help your Implementation.
+Choose a parent class to help your implementation.

     There are four Expectation subclasses that make the development of particular types of Expectations significantly easier by handling boilerplate code and letting you focus on the business logic of your Expectation.
 Consider choosing one that suites your Expectation: